-Rachel Platten Is Pissed ‘Fight Song' Played At The Inaugural Ball
+Rachel Platten Mad Trump Used 'Fight Song' At Inaugural Ball

 Apparently, YouTube stars The Piano Guys covered Platten's "Fight Song" as a mashup with "Amazing Grace" at the inaugural ball this past Friday.
 And while everyone in attendance might've enjoyed The Piano Guys' performance, it appears Rachel Platten did not.